rafael-santiago/macgonuts/README.md

 law infringements that some wrong action taken by you could cause is of your entire responsibility*.

 **Sponsoring**:  I have not been running this project for profit.
 It is only a thing that I do at my spare time.
 It is a weekend project.
+A pet project.
 I try to evolve it according to necessities I have been facing up during my information security professional career.
 If you liked it or it is being useful to you somehow and you really want to contribute with money, try to redirect it to a local charity institution, an ONG of your choice or even your own community.
 You can also do [pull requests](https://github.com/rafael-santiago/macgonuts/pulls) proposing improvements.
 Do some [bug report](https://github.com/rafael-santiago/macgonuts/issues) if a bug is annoying you.
 Maybe you should